 (August 29, 1972)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
-Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 92-93 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+* his artist quote on art & time: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 92-93.
+(Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)